grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 After that, the men on the sail opened up on the locals and there was shot after shot.
 Figures fell to the deck amid the mass of residents scrambling to get off the deck and back to their small boats and canoes alongside.

-[//]: # (### Into the main channel; pay off Sir Chester)
+[//]: # (### Into the main channel; pay off Sir Trelew)

 The _Prospect_ was now gaining crucial ground on their pursuers, quickly finding their path through the winding way.
 Percy could see the main channel ahead of them.
 Further behind, amidst the chaos and the violence, it did appear that the sub with the ram was making headway against its bottoming.
 Percy estimated they might push clear with just a few minutes more.

 The _Prospect_ turned out into the main channel and Percy took over command.
 She immediately had Bastian throttle up to the _Prospect's_ full surface speed of 15 knots.

-"Careful Captain Percy," said Sir Chester.
+"Careful Captain Percy," said Sir Trelew.
 "I cannot recommend all this speed in the channel full of big heavy ships and small wobbly boats.
 If any Authority vessels spots the _Prospect_ they will intervene to try to keep order in the channel."

 "I fucking know it.
 But those fuckers behind us are certainly not going to take it easy up the channel -- maybe the Authority will intervene with them instead!"

 "That seems true enough.
 Here I must leave you then.
 If the Authority catches me piloting a craft at this speed in the channel, I will no longer be a pilot.
 Besides, there's 50 meters of water in the channel, you do not need me any more -- as long as you manage not to get crushed by a moving freighter."

 "Well fuck.
 That was as fine a bit of piloting as I have ever fucking seen," said Percy.
 She leaned over and called down to Hemi in the control room.
 "Hemi!
-Toss up the pay for Sir Chester."
+Toss up the pay for Sir Trelew."

 Hemi underhanded a small cloth pouch clinking with coins up from the control room and Percy snatched it from the zenith of its rise.

-She handed it to Sir Chester.
-"You'll find a generous gratuity in there for your work under tense conditions Sir Chester."
+She handed it to Sir Trelew.
+"You'll find a generous gratuity in there for your work under tense conditions Sir Trelew."

 "I am the best pilot in the city Captain Percy!
 If you come in this way again, be sure to ask for me."